-Being on a film set is a unique world that has to be experienced to be really understood.
+Afilm set is a unique world that has to be experienced to be understood.
 There is a steep learning curve that comes with every film production.
-It takes many years before one is completely at home on set, and many more to become a master at the chosen craft on any crew.
+It can take many years before anyone is completely at home on set, and many more to become a master at the chosen craft on any crew.

 But not everything on a film set is a trial by fire.
-We’ve put together an essential list of some of the most widely used film terms in use on sets.
-We’re taking some of the mystery out of joining a film crew so that whether you are a newbie or a seasoned pro, the lingo won’t trip you up!
+We’ve put together an essential list of some of the most widely used film terms on working sets.
+We’re taking some of the mystery out of joining a film crew so that, whether you’re a newbie or a seasoned pro, the lingo won’t trip you up!

 Table of Contents

 - Camera Department Essentials

 - Etiquette For Directors of Photography